 Check out nine ways to cut hundreds of empty calories from your summer menu:

 It’s not the dairy that’s the problem.
 (Remember, whole-milk dairy products are recommended on South Beach because reduced-fat products typically contain more sugars and additives.)
 And sugar is definitely the issue with ice cream.
 One cup of chocolate ice cream has 285 calories.
 One Chocolate Caramel Entrée Shake contains 190 calories.
 Add ice and you’ve got yourself a milkshake.

 Calories saved: 95 calories

 These salty, savory treats are the favorite fare at summer fairs.
 While we whole-heartedly approve of all the walking you’ll do on the boardwalk or around the fairgrounds to find your fries, walk a little farther until you find the fresh-popped popcorn.
 Hold the butter.

 Calories saved: 325

 Want to relax on the deck with a cold beer?
 A glass of wine?
 Go ahead.
-Alcohol is permitted when you’re on Phase 2 and 3 of the program.
+Alcohol is permitted after the first week of the program.
 You just have to watch your portions and choose your drinks wisely.
 Stick to 4 ounces of dry wine (like chardonnay: 95 calories).
 If you’re a liquor drinker, one serving is 1-1/2 ounces.
 One serving of beer is a 12-ounce bottle or can.
 Regular beers have 145 calories and mixed drinks such as margaritas can have 300 or more calories in eight ounces, according to the USDA.